 The Grey-headed Flying-foxes (GHFFs) first set up camp in the Wolli valley in mid-2007, and then numbered a few hundred.
 There are no historical records of their previous presence in the valley, although it is possible that they have roosted in the valley in earlier times.

 During the day, the Flying-foxes roost by hanging in the canopy of the Eucalyptus and Casuarina trees that can be found in the main camp area which lies between the railway line and Wolli creek at Turrella.
 These trees were planted in the early 1980’s as part of a revegetation project.
-As the camp has expanded, many flying foxes have moved cross the creek to roost in other tree species as well.
+As the camp has expanded, many flying foxes have moved across the creek to roost in other tree species as well.

 The GHFF camp is next to the creek, and on hot evenings the Flying-foxes can be seen belly-dipping into the creek before going out to feed for the night.
 They do this in order to drink, and to cool off.
 After belly-dipping into the water (which takes skill to master) they can be seen licking the water off their fur, after landing in nearby trees.
 Click on the YouTube link to see a great video of this activity.http://www.youtube.com/watch?v=d_j5aDaykGk

 WCPS has an annual ‘Bat Watch Picnic’ event in Turrella Reserve, usually organised in March in conjunction with Australasian Bat Night http://ausbats.org.au/australasian-bat-night/4581984807 This is an early evening, BYO picnic event, where families and friends are encouraged to come down to Turrella Reserve to enjoy the sight of the daily fly-out of thousands of Flying-foxes as they exit the Wolli/Turrella camp in search of food.
 Batty craft is also available for young and old to enjoy.
-Watch videos of this event from March 2015 https://www.youtube.com/watch?v=FipoHteOzMEa and 2016 https://youtu.be/KefhGW8kxvQ and see some photos from the 2017 event here https://www.flickr.com/photos/wolli_events/albums
+Watch videos of this event from March 2015 https://www.youtube.com/watch?v=FipoHteOzMEa and 2016 https://youtu.be/KefhGW8kxvQ and see some photos from the 2017 and 2018 events here https://www.flickr.com/photos/wolli_events/albums

 The Society has also given talks to classes from local schools who have come down to the Wolli Valley to view the camp and hear about the GHFF’s there.
 In 2016 students from a year 2 class at Athelstane Public School in Arncliffe, who had been given a talk, won the Society’s Rankin Environment Award for their artwork based on their visit to the Valley and their experience of its natural environment (including the GHFF).
 Here is a link to their lovely video https://www.youtube.com/watch?v=vNJYAPr_Ltc